City2Surf (Sydney): History

 The City2Surf has been held as an annual event since the first run on 5 September 1971, initially as a 9.4 mi run that commenced in George Street, adjacent to Sydney Town Hall.
 It was conceived by the staff of The Sun newspaper and was inspired by the Bay to Breakers event in San Francisco.
 The first event was jointly organised by the Amateur Athletic Association of NSW and the NSW Women's Amateur Athletic Association and attracted 1,576 starters, 1,509 of whom completed the event within the 100 minutes time limit.
 Many of the entrants were registered athletes belonging to the Registered Athletic Clubs that were part of these two bodies.
 To date, 24 of those entrants, now known as the City2Surf Legends, have run in every City2Surf.

 Since 1973 it has been held on the second Sunday in August, except for the race held in 2000, moved to July due to the Sydney Olympics in August.

 When The Sun ceased publication in 1988, the sponsorship of the event passed to the new Sunday tabloid The Sun-Herald.
+Voltaren, an Australian brand of the anti-inflammatory drug diclofenac, took over sponsorship in 2025.

 In 2010, on the event's 40th anniversary, a record 80,000 participants ran, making it the largest run of its kind in the world.
 That level of participation has continued.
-The race is still primarily sponsored and organised by The Sun-Herald.